 - Hexagon Explosion Box – includes a small middle-box for souvenir items.

 I love collecting my travel tokens!
 There are so many different ideas.
-Here are the travel tokens and holder I have.
+Here are the travel tokens and holders I have.
 These fit great right in my glove box of our truck and these are a great idea for kids.
 Typically the little tokens are $1 and the book is about $5.
-You can find them at just about every national park, national monuments, and most national lakeshores, state park visitor centers, and more.
+You can find them at just about every national park, national monument, most national lakeshores, state park visitor centers, and more.
 It’s also a great way for kids to collect something and you’re able to keep it small.
 I really find these fun and it’s an inexpensive thing to collect since we live tiny.